 - There is some Skype communication and emailing, but mostly they can’t be bothered.

-- They chat to other kids around the world via Minecraft Homeschool and other online platforms.
+- They chat to other kids around the world via Minecraft Homeschool and other online and gaming platforms.

 - They enjoy hanging out with people of ALL AGES, it doesn’t have to be just kids.